chriskiehl/re-wx/README.md

 # Overview

 re-wx is a library for building modern declarative desktop applications.
-It's built on top of WXPython, so you get performant, cross platform, and natively rendered applications right out of the box.
-It's inspired by React and brings ideals like the virtualdom, Components, and declarative programming to the world of WX.
+It's inspired by React and brings ideas like the virtualdom, composable UI components, and declarative programming to the old crusty world of native UI kits.
+Built on WxPython, re-wx lets you create performant, cross platform, and _natively rendered_ applications with ease.